abbreviatedman/react-unit-01-intro-to-react/1a-react-and-jsx/03-lab/readme.md

 We are going to make a goldfish forum website page by combining different components each making up a different part of the page content.

-## Setup a new Create-React-App project
+## SeT Up a new Create-React-App project

 1. Open VS code and then open your terminal from the menus at the top of the screen under `View > Terminal` or use the shortcut key **Ctrl+`**.